tsingmuhe/commons-cli/README.md

 - The order of positional arguments is often important. (e.g., `cp foo bar` means something different from `cp bar foo`)
 - The command syntax requires options to come before positional arguments.
 - Positional arguments after a subcommand belong to that subcommand.
+- Positional arguments and subcommands are mutually exclusive and cannot be used simultaneously in the same command.

 ## Example commands